 Degree Program Options

-Two separate degree programs are offered by the department, M.S.E. and Ph.D.
-With the permission of the Departmental Graduate Committee and the approval of the Graduate School, students in good standing may transfer between these programs to satisfy newly realized goals.
+Three separate degree programs are offered by the department, M.Eng., M.S.E., and Ph.D.
+With the permission of the Departmental Graduate Committee and the approval of the Graduate School, students in good standing may transfer from the Ph.D. program to the M.S.E. program to satisfy newly realized goals.
 It is not necessary to obtain an M.S.E. before following a Ph.D. program.

 The Ph.D. program